Ingvord/tango-v10-design-doc/docs/fault_tolerance.md

 ### Fault tolerance in Tango

-Tango inherits some of the properties from CORBA due to implementation as well as introduces new ones.
+Tango inherits some properties from CORBA due to implementation as well as introduces new ones.
 Specifically:

 1) transparent reconnection